jruales/Reading-List-2016/README.md

 ### Non-Fiction -- Instructive

-The Design of Everyday Things by Donald ("Don") Norman
+[32% done] The Design of Everyday Things by Donald ("Don") Norman

-Don't Make Me Think by Steve Krug
+[28% done] Don't Make Me Think by Steve Krug

+[26% done] Understanding Comics: The Invisible Art by Scott McCloud

 Rocket Surgery Made Easy by Steve Krug

-Understanding Comics: The Invisible Art by Scott McCloud

 Moonwalking with Einstein by Joshua Foer